 You can limit the selectable AF area selection modes to suit your shooting preferences.
-Select the desired selection mode and press $\langle set \rangle$ to add a checkmark [\checkmark].
-Then select [OK] to register the settina.
+Select the desired selection mode and press < (SET) > to add a checkmark [√].
+Then select [OK] to register the setting.

-": Manual selection:1 pt AF You can select one AF point.
+: Manual selection:1 pt AF You can select one AF point.